lump04/lump/_posts/2021-12-30-freestudio.md

 ## Description

 This is the transcription and translation of the [MBS FREE STUDIO talk show](https://www.mbs.jp/freestudio/) that was streamed live on YouTube on 17th December.
 It seems that the video was not kept on the site after the stream.
 A cut-and-edited version is available [here](https://tver.jp/corner/f0095036) for a limited period, until 19th January.
-This video seems to be regionally-locked to Japan only.
+This video seems to be regionally locked to Japan only.

 ## Legend